davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

  \frac{a}{b} &= \frac{a(b+1)}{b(b+1)} = \frac{ab + a}{b(b+1)}  = \frac{ab}{b(b+1)} + \frac{a}{b(b+1)} =  \frac{a}{b+1} + \frac{a}{b(b+1)} \ \ \ \blacksquare
 \end{align*}$$
 \
-In ***Theorem 1***, we need to restrict $b$ to prevent division by zero, but we've generalized our result to the complex numbers, simply by noticing that the proof given for the conjecture is equally valid for $\mathbb{C}$, and that the numerator didn't need to be restricted to 1.
+We need to restrict $b$ to prevent division by zero, but we've generalized our result to the complex numbers, simply by noticing that the proof given for the conjecture is equally valid for $\mathbb{C}$, and that the numerator didn't need to be restricted to 1.

 ### Expanding Terms
 But why stop at two terms?